elifyener/TheLostForest/README.md

 </p>

 # The Lost Forest
-The Lost Forest is an open source 2D platform game developed with Unity2D.
-The aim of our character is to reach the end of the game by collecting the carrots in the chests.
+The Lost Forest is an open-source 2D platform game developed with Unity2D.
+Our character aims to reach the end of the game by collecting the carrots in the chests.
 It offers a traditional platform game playing experience where we can earn points by collecting stars and neutralizing enemies.

 Note: Unity2D version is 2020.3.3f1